Public Policy and Advocacy

 • 200% more likely to go to college

-St. Lawrence Child Care Council supports quality, accessible child care for all children in St. Lawrence County and works closely with the New York State Early Care and Learning Council (ECLC), the New York State Early Childhood Advisory Council (NYSECAC), the New York State Association for the Education of Young Children (NYSAEYC) and the Child Care Aware of America.
+St. Lawrence Child Care Council supports quality, accessible child care for all children in St. Lawrence County and works closely with the New York State Early Care and Learning Council (ECLC), The Empire State Campaign for Child Care, the New York State Early Childhood Advisory Council (NYSECAC), the New York State Association for the Education of Young Children (NYSAEYC) and the Child Care Aware of America.
 These organizations are proven leaders in state and national early care and education advocacy efforts.

 SLCCC Public Policy